yutadd/yutadd/README.md

 ・I used to programing using java typescript lang.

-・I am participanting to TEDxFukuoka and developing new website.
+・I am participanting to TEDxFukuoka and developing new website as staff.

+・I am also participanting to hackathon and developing new website as tech lead.

 ## Past⌚
 I'm a student.